-Municipalities recognize the value of this support, as it provides a trusted partner to bring the time and expertise they lack to identify, develop, and oversee complex projects.
-To continue to serve this sector, there are several support mechanisms in place: • URI Energy Fellows support municipalities as they learn to use Portfolio Manager as well as meet the Efficient Building Fund's energy reporting and energy management plan development requirements.
-National Grid also has an automated process by which customers can authorize upload of utility data onto Portfolio Manager.
-This system is used for benchmarking via Portfolio Manager.
 The Company supports municipal engagement in OER and programs like vendor selection, engineering support, and implementation of upgrades through the energy efficiency programs.
 The Company provides energy audits to select municipal/school/wastewater customers to support energy efficiency applications.
-In the past few years the Company has provided approximately 50 energy audits annually.
+In the past few years, the Company has provided approximately 50 energy audits annually.
 For financing in this sector, the Company will continue to offer On-Bill Repayment for electric and gas measures.
 Schools and municipalities will have access to the same processes that were developed for the State, including consulting for procurement and product selection, retro commissioning, incentive calculations, new construction support and other services to ensure successful project installation.
 Implementation and Delivery The process of participating in the State SEMP is the same as described above for other SEMPs.
 Customer Feedback The initiative has received feedback regarding some challenges with the additional of schools to the SEMP including funding, timing, and collaboration among multiple stakeholders.
 Changes for 2022 The SEMP will target a 10% reduction in energy use by the above stated facilities by 2023.
 The Company will work with multiple State agencies on exterior lighting projects.
+Rationale for Changes By targeting an additional 10% reduction in energy use by 2023, these facilities will save money that can be used for additional energy efficiency projects in the future.
+The addition of K-12 public schools to the State SEMP in 2020 is one of the most efficient ways to work with this sector.
+Notes Building Operator Certification classes sponsored by National Grid in the Rhode Island and Massachusetts service areas are available to schools and many school facility managers have taken advantage of this program and follow up by actively engaging in energy efficiency solutions at their facilities.

-The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 32 of 88
+The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 35 of 91